d12frosted/elpa-mirror/stable-melpa/erk-readme.txt

-Set up Emacs package with GitHub repository configuration, complete with Actions CI, tests, lints, documentation generation, and a licensing scheme all ready to go.
+Set up and develop Emacs packages, complete with Github Actions CI, tests, lints, documentation generation, and a licensing scheme all ready to go.
 Included commands are focused on productivity, appropriate for professional development in elisp.
 The goal of the package is streamline authoring & distributing new Emacs packages.
 It provides a well-integrated but rigid scheme, aka opinionated.

-The package also uses its own hosted source as a substrate for creating new packages.
-It will clone its source repository and then perform renaming & re-licensing.
 Simply call `erk-new' to start a new package.
-The README documents remaining setup steps on GitHub and in preparation for publishing on MELPA.
+ERK will clone a small template project and interactively rename and relicense the project.
+Instructions on how to host and publish your package are included in the manual.

-As a development aid, the package is versatile enough to work on some elisp packages that were not descended from its own source.
-The scope of functionality is primarily to interface with linting and testing frameworks, both in batch and interactive workflows.
+As a development aid, the package is versatile enough to work on some elisp packages not descended from its templates.
+The provided functionality focuses on smoothing out typical workflows.
+Common actions like reloading packages and navigating between source & tests are streamlined.
+Processes like exporting all documents are automated.